 French firms have benefitted from good economic growth and are expanding rapidly, like LVMH’s takeover of Tiffany.
 As you can see from CAC 40’s chart below, prices are marching upwards.

-What drives the CAC 40 Index?
+What moves the CAC 40 Index price?

 Stock markets are often driven by a wide variety of factors.
 For the French stock market, consumer growth is increasing important because of its exposure to the world consumption trends.
 Other important factors include: